What exactly does it mean?

 Don’t be like all the tourists that go to the places they’d normally go to at home (fast food chains get the food they’d normally eat, drinks etc).
 Be a good guest no matter where you go, we’re all ambassadors of our countries.
 Leave with good memories!

 What’s the best part of blogging for you?

 Being able to write whatever I want, when I want and as much as I can.
 Also I need to have my readers in mind.
 Will it be helpful, entertaining, educating or informative?
 That is very important if you want to keep growing because that’s the main purpose or goal.
 There are millions of blogs out there, so give your readers great reasons to keep coming back for more and always thank them for their support.
 Ask them questions or offer your help.
 It will be greatly appreciated.

 Where to next?

-I’m currently in Montreal, where I am taking care of a few things before my next move abroad but I’ll be making a stop in New York City to see some Broadway Shows, go on a foodie, drink and coffee tour and make my way to Boston to see my great friend Marian.
+I’m currently in Montreal, where I am taking care of a few things before my next move abroad but I’ll be making a stop in New York City to see some Broadway Shows, go on a foodie, drink and coffee tour and make my way to Boston.

 I need to go back to Toronto (see a few good friends) before but the old continent and the Middle East are on the travel radar and Asia as well.